 Disordered eating as a person with type 1 diabetes doesn’t always manifest into diabulimia.
-And for those who do struggle with insulin omission to manipulate their weight, that behavior likely developed long-after other phases of an unhealthy relationship with food.
+And for those who do struggle with insulin omission to manipulate their weight, that behavior likely developed long after other phases of an unhealthy relationship with food.

 From the moment we are diagnosed, our lives begin to revolve around food and every morsel we eat.
-We have to pay so much attention to food in order to manage our blood sugars, that food, and meals in general, carries much more weight, anxiety, control, stress, restriction, and “rules” than normal.
+We have to pay so much attention to food in order to manage our blood sugars, that food, and meals in general, carry much more weight, anxiety, control, stress, restriction, and “rules” than normal.

 It’s almost inevitable that anyone with type 1 diabetes will develop some degree of stress or control or rebellion around food because, in some ways, we benefit from controlling what we eat.
 But there is a clear line that, when crossed, is a sign that your relationship with food as a person with type 1 diabetes has become dangerous.